Health & Safety With Think Pacific

-The planning for every project is extensive and in collaboration with the government.
-Our expeditions are designed and delivered in conjunction with the Fijian Ministry of Education and the Fijian Ministry of Health.
-We assess our long term objectives, volunteer roles and responsibilities, time-frames, sustainability, and your experience ahead.
-We visit to check and brief village homestays, plan medical support, accommodation, brief teachers and local community representatives, plan logistics and conduct risk assessments.
-By the time you reach your project, your adventures are just beginning, but we are at the culmination of months upon months of talking, designing and working.
+The planning for every project is extensive and overseen by our in-country management teams.
+Our projects are designed and delivered in conjunction with local partners and local advisors.
+We assess our long term objectives, roles and responsibilities, time-frames, sustainability, and your experience ahead.
+We visit to check and brief each element of your project and consider medical support, accommodation, plan logistics and conduct risk assessments.
+By the time you reach your project, your global experiences are just beginning, but we are at the culmination of months upon months of talking, designing and working.
 So don’t be surprised by how excited everyone is by your arrival!

-We undertake risk assessments for all our expeditions and these are updated and monitored regularly to ensure that you are fully supported from arrival until departure in the Fiji Islands.
-We encourage our volunteers to play an active part in assessing potential risks and understand why prevention measures are taken.
-Think Pacific adopt the highest standards of Industry practice using the BSI 8848 code of regulations for leading expeditions, adventure activities and fieldwork outside of the UK.
-Copies of our risk assessments and formal processes are available to view upon request
+We undertake risk assessments for all our projects and these are updated and monitored regularly to ensure that you are fully supported from arrival until departure from your project.
+Risk assessments are provided to you in advance in your pre-departure portal.
+We encourage all participants to play an active part in assessing potential risks and understand why prevention measures are taken.
+Think Pacific adopt the highest standards of Industry practice using the BSI 8848 code of regulations for leading projects, adventure activities and fieldwork outside of the UK.
+Copies of our risk assessments (and related policies) are available to the public upon request.

 TP is not for everyone.
-You’ll need to challenge yourself and get out of your comfort zone, embrace a new culture and throw yourself into our project aims and daily Fijian life.
+You’ll often need to get out of your comfort zone, challenge your perspectives and throw yourself into our project aims and life in a new culture.
 For these reasons, it’s important we set your expectations fully, get to know you, find out what skills and enthusiasm you’ll bring.
 We’ll never rose tint the experience and we can’t accept everyone who applies.
-Once we receive your application form, the next step is for our Co-Founder, Simon, or one of Project Managers, Tom or Nigel, to schedule a telephone chat.
+Once we receive your application form, the next step is for our project co-ordinators to schedule a telephone chat.
 We’ll explain the project in detail and learn more about you.
-This approach is ethical and responsible, for you and for the communities we support in Fiji.
-It ensures we guide teams of remarkable people ready to make a positive impact.
+This personal approach is ethical and responsible, for you and for all local communities we support.
+It ensures we guide teams of remarkable and prepared people ready to make a positive impact.

 Pre-departure support is comprehensive and ongoing.
-This includes your online information portal, volunteer handbook, fundraising support, information about Fiji’s culture and village life, health, safety, logistics and your check-list for departure, as well as ideas to plan and prepare for working with children in Fiji.
-Our online presentations allow you (and your family) to log in at home and be briefed and prepared as we present live from our office.
+This includes your online information portal with multiple areas of information to answer frequently asked questions.
+You can tick off your portal pages step by step to ensure everything is covered and considered before departure.
+Our online presentations allow you (and next of kin) to log in at home and be briefed and prepared as we present live from our offices in the UK or overseas.
 We connect you with ATOL bonded flight agents, provide insurance information, detailed kit list and set up a Facebook group for your team.
 You always have a friendly voice at the end of the phone.
 No question is too small or too silly – so don’t be shy in asking!
 We’re here to help you prepare every step of the way, and we love doing so.

-Every expedition, no matter what duration, begins with a comprehensive briefing in Fiji.
-Here we run through health and safety issues, cultural awareness, local language, and local orientation as well as engaging you in skills workshops for the education and sports volunteer aims that you will soon be achieving.
-In a relaxed and beautiful environment at one of our preferred beach resorts, we take care and time to acclimatise you to Fijian life, ensure you are well informed and have the chance to meet our senior staff and sometimes our government partners.
-We want you to have the best start, a focused mindset and the perfect preparation to make a difference in Fiji.
+Every project no matter what duration, begins with a comprehensive briefing upon arrival.
+Here we recap on key information from your pre-departure support and run through health and safety issues, cultural awareness, local language, and local orientation as well as preparing you for the specific aims of your project.
+In a relaxed and beautiful environment at one of our preferred hotels or beach resorts, we take care and time to acclimatise you to the local culture, ensure you are well informed and have the chance to meet our senior staff.
+We want you to have the best start, a focused mindset and the perfect preparation for the success of your wider project.

 24 Hour Support

-The Think Pacific team are accessible 24 hours a day during every project, to provide constant back-up for our volunteers and peace of mind to friends and family back home.
+The Think Pacific team are accessible 24 hours a day during every project, to provide constant back-up for your peace of mind and to friends and family back home too.
 Our management team in Fiji are available as constant back up and assistance with any issue or emergency.
-We keep easily accessible records of our volunteers travel information including flight details, insurance policies, medical conditions, and next of kin details.
-We keep in close contact with our overseas expedition leaders and with daily updates and this information is relayed to our UK team.
+We keep easily accessible records of our participants travel information including flight details, insurance policies, medical conditions, and next of kin details.
+We keep in close contact with our overseas teams with daily updates relayed to our UK team.

-We have an experienced team overseeing all aspects of our projects, mentoring our team leaders and working alongside the Fijian Ministry, are integral to our operational success and deliver of high standards.
-Our Director and Project Managers live in Fiji year-round providing overarching support.
-Volunteers are prepared by management staff in the UK who have extensive experience of working in Fiji.
-Infrastructure projects are overseen by our talented Fijian building Managers.
-Youth and Sports aims are directed by experienced and qualified staff.
-Staff hold degrees (or higher) and relevant training applicable to project aims.
-Our Fijian management staff exemplify our knowledge of rural areas and local customs, traditions and dialects.
+We have an experienced team overseeing all aspects of our projects, mentoring our staff and working alongside local partners, year round.
+Our management are integral to our unique operational success and delivery of the highest standards.
+Our Managers live in Fiji year-round providing overarching support.
+Volunteers are prepared by management staff in the UK who have extensive experience of working internationally.
+Staff hold relevant training applicable to project aims.
+Our local management staff exemplify our knowledge of local customs and traditions.

 Code of Conduct

-We are fully committed to responsible volunteer travel and our code of conduct for volunteers has been created to enable you to achieve the most out of your time in Fiji in a safe manner.
-It also ensures that the communities we work with are treated with respect and consideration at all times.
-By undertaking our expedition you will be representing not only Think Pacific, but seen as a representative of our local partners at the Fijian Ministry.
+We are fully committed to responsible international projects and our code of conduct for volunteers has been created to enable you to achieve the most out of your time overseas in a safe manner.
+It also ensures that the local partner organisations and communities we work with are treated with respect and consideration at all times.
+By undertaking our project you will be representing not only Think Pacific, but seen as a representative of our local partners.
 TP is responsible, ethical, culturally sensitive and treats all people with respect and integrity.
-We expect our volunteers to exemplify our aims and mission and be the absolute best version of themselves throughout their time in Fiji.
+We expect our participants to exemplify our aims and mission and be the absolute best version of themselves throughout their time on their project.
 A copy of our code of conduct is provided to each participant before departure.

 Our ethos is ‘prevention is better than cure’.
-We provide health advice and information before departure and ensure volunteers are briefed for living in rural villages with basic sanitation facilities, drinking rain water and challenges of the heat and humidity of the tropics.
-Leaders are available 24/7 to discuss any medical complaint, we have communication and carry extensive first aid supplies.
+We provide health advice and information before departure and ensure participants are briefed for living in the specific conditions of their project, which may include basic sanitation facilities, drinking rain water and challenges of the heat and humidity of the tropics.
+Staff are available 24/7 to discuss any medical complaint, we have communication and carry extensive first aid supplies.
 We are usually less than 1 hour of the nearest medical facility and our staff are on hand to arrange road or boat transportation on your behalf if you require.
-We have excellent knowledge of local medical practitioners across Fiji – from clinics, local doctors, dentists, and personal contacts with the best hospital in Fiji, SPH, who can arrange helicopter emergency response for serious conditions.
-For any cases of illness, however small, we will guide you personally and be with you.
+We have excellent knowledge of local medical practitioners across our project destinations- from clinics, local doctors, dentists, and personal contacts with the best hospital care.
+For any cases of illness, however small, we can facilitate and be there with you.

-We know that project life can come with challenges – This might be homesickness, adjusting to Fijian food and culture or the basic sanitation.
+We know that projects overseas can come with challenges – This might be homesickness, adjusting to new food and culture or the basic sanitation.
 We are focused upon providing key support to help you tackle your challenges and gain the most of each day.
 In the end this leads to huge personal growth and self-development.
-Our leaders and staff are approachable, personable and always on hand to discuss issues and provide emotional and motivational support.
-We hold daily team meetings and every afternoon ends with a de-brief as we discuss the highs and lows of project life.
+Our staff are approachable, personable and always on hand to discuss issues and provide emotional and motivational support.
+We hold daily team meetings and discuss the highs and lows of project life.
 We also organise one-to-one briefings with you (named a ‘PPP’).
-A scheduled time to discuss your role, how to gain the most from your experience and to speak in confidence as you adjust to life in the tropics.
+A scheduled time to discuss your role, how to gain the most from your experience and to speak in confidence as you adjust to your project abroad.